hswolff/website/_posts/2018/2018-11-11-react-hooks.md

 I definitely find React Hooks to be one of the most exciting new features that has hit React in a long time.
 I don't think I've been this excited about a new feature since React Fragments and that was way back in the initial React v16.0.0 release..._last year_.
 So I guess that means I haven't been excited about React for an entire year?
 That's not true, but if it gets you to read the rest of this post then let's say it is.

-Before we move on to talking about what are React Hooks and why you should be as excited as I am I need to give you a friendly disclaimer. _React Hooks is currently an experimental proposal and you can find the canonical documentation for the entire feature on the [official React docs](https://reactjs.org/docs/hooks-intro.html)_.
-The React core team is soliciting feedback on their initial proposal and nothing is set in stone until it is!

-So, with that out of the way, let's get excited (but not too excited, cuz things can still change, and I don't want to set you up for dissapointment later if it turns out React Hooks was a bad idea and I wasted your time and mine by talking about a feature that will never see its way to production even though Facebook is currently using React Hooks in production but that doesn't mean you should use it in production yet.
-If you read that entire sentence in one breath, congrats, it's how I imagined saying it in my head.)

 # What is React Hooks?

 Let's steal from the official docs as they say it best: